mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

 This is a straightforward optimization that saves a bunch of bandwidth in the common case.
-It's also _lossless_ because it doesn't change the the state sent over the network in any way.
+It's also a _lossless_ technique because it doesn't change the the state sent over the network in any way.

-To optimize further we need to use _lossy techniques_.
-These techniques reduce the precision of the physics state when they're sent over the network.
-For example, we could bound position in some min/max range, then quantize it such that it's sent at a precision of 1/1000th of a centimeter.
-We can do the same approach for linear and angular velocity, and for orientation we can use the _smallest three_ representation of a quaternion.
+To optimize bandwidth further we need to use _lossy techniques_.
+This means we reduce the precision of the physics state when it's sent over the network to send less bandwidth.
+For example, we could bound position in some min/max range and quantize it so it's sent at a precision of 1/1000th of a centimeter.
+We can use the same approach for linear and angular velocity, and for orientation we can use the _smallest three_ representation of a quaternion.

-This saves a bunch of bandwidth, but now the extrapolation after we apply the network state on the non-authority side is slightly different because it's extrapolating from the quantized state.
-This isn't good because it causes jitter in stacks.
+This saves a bunch of bandwidth, but now the extrapolation with the simulation between network updates is slightly different, because it's extrapolating from the quantized network state.
+This causes jitter in stacks.

 _(diagram showing a stack on left, with a quantized state on the right side with slight penetration_ -> jitter)_

-We want an extrapolation that matches the authority side of the simulation as closely as possible.
+What we want is an extrapolation that matches the authority side of the simulation as closely as possible.
 The solution is to quantize the state on _both sides_.
 What this means is that before each physics simulation step is taken in **FixedUpdate**, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.

+This is done on both the authority, and non-authority sides of the simulation, and it's basically _the trick_ to getting networked physics working with PhysX.

-# Quantum Side-Effects
+# Side Effects

-Quantizing the state has some interesting side-effects.
+Quantizing the state has some _interesting_ side-effects...

-The first is that PhysX doesn't like it very much when you set the position, rotation and linear/angular velocity on each rigid body at the start of each frame (it takes a large amount of CPU).
-Perhaps the PhysX authors could work to improve this, as it's a necessary part of networking a physics simulation statefully.
+The first side-effect is that PhysX doesn't like it very much when you set the position, rotation and linear/angular velocity on each rigid body at the start of each frame.
+It lets you know this by taking a reasonably large chunk of CPU.

+This is most likely because PhysX invalidates certain caches that are used to speed up collision detection and solving when you set physics state.
+Perhaps the PhysX developers could work to improve this when the state changes only by small amounts.

-The second is that it adds some error to the simulation which PhysX tries very hard to correct, snapping objects out of penetration and creating pops:
+The second side-effect quantization adds _error_ to the simulation which PhysX tries very hard to correct, snapping objects out of penetration:

 _(diagram showing cube in a stack in penetration due to position w. arrow)_

-To fix this, make sure to set __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
-I found that 1m/sec push apart works really well for stacks of cubes.
+The solution for this is to call __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
+I found that 1m/sec push apart works well.

 The third side-effect, which is quite subtle, is that some orientations can't be represented exactly in smallest three representation, leading to the following situation:

 _(diagram showing cube rotating into penetration with the ground)_

-What's interesting is that at certain orientations, the orientation after PhysX pushes this cube out of penetration another orientation that can't be exactly representated, leading to the cube sliding across the floor!
+At certain orientations, the orientation after PhysX pushes this cube out of penetration is _another_ orientation that quantizes back to penetration in exactly in the same way, causing a feedback loop where the cube slides across the floor!

 _(diagram showing cool sliding effect, three stage diagram, penetration, push out and to right, still in penetration_...)_

 In my research I found that no amount of tuning or increasing the precision of rotation compression would fix this.
-If an edge of the cube rotated into penetration and got stuck into this feedback loop, it would induces sliding along the ground, no matter how small the amount of penetration.
+If an edge of the cube rotated into penetration and got stuck in this feedback loop, the cube slid along the ground, no matter how small the amount of penetration.

-From this I concluded that PhysX probably pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
-Maybe if PhysX modified their solver so the amount of push out was a function of penetration depth for small penetrations, it wouldn't have this behavior?
+From this I concluded that PhysX most likely pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
+Perhaps if PhysX modified their push out to be a function of penetration depth for small penetrations, it wouldn't have this behavior?

-I also noticed in large stacks that even though objects seemed to be at rest, they were actually jittering by small amounts, not visible in VR but visible in the editor.
+The fourth side-effect I also noticed was that although objects in large stacks _seemed_ to be at rest, they were actually jittering by small amounts, visible in the editor as tiny fluctuations below quantization precision as objects tried to resolve penetration due to quantization, or were quantized just above a resting surface and fell down towards it, over and over.

+# Coming to Rest

+Had I gone down an incorrect fork in the road?

+Could quantized state work with PhysX?

+At this point I wasn't really sure!

 Obviously this has to work, we can't have stacks of objects that never come to rest, they take up too much CPU.
 How can we fix the sliding and making sure stacks come to rest?

-# Coming to Rest

 Regardless, it has to work so ...